 As illustrated in the examples, the options may be used in any combination or not at all.
-If no options are desired, \leftarrow is sufficient and the sole output will be assembly error messages on the Teletype.
+If no options are desired, + is sufficient, and output is limited to assembly error messages on the device assigned to .DAT-12.
 The following table shows the action and the default of the options.

 Option Action Default Action В Generate a binary file A binary file is not generated.
 L Generate a listing file on the requested output device.
-A listing file is not generated (see options N,C). Ρ Before assembly begins read program parameters from DAT SLOT-10.
-The device assigned to DAT-10 must be non- file-oriented.
-The code read from DAT SLOT-10 is read only once; for this reason only direct assignments should be used.
-No parameters, begin assmebly immediately after command string termination. Ν Number each source line (decimal).
+A listing file is not generated (see options N,C). Ρ Before assembly begins, read program parameters from DAT SLOT-10.
+If the device is file-oriented, the file name must be .PARAM SRC.
+The code read from DAT SLOT-10 is read only once; for this reason, only direct assignments may be used.
+No parameters, begin assembly immediately after command string termination.
+N Number each source line (decimal).
 If this option is used, it is not necessary to type the L option.
 Source lines are not numbered.
-A Print symbols at end of PASS 2 in alpha- numeric sequence Symbols are not printed in alpha- numeric sequence.
+A Print symbols at end of PASS 2 in alpha- numeric sequence.
+Symbols are not printed in alpha- numeric sequence.
 V Print symbols at end of PASS 2 in value sequence.
 Symbols are not printed in value sequence.
 (If neither option V nor A is requested, symbols are not printed.)
 S Same as selecting both A and V above.
-Symbols are not printed. С Program areas that fall between unsatis- fied conditionals are not printed.
+Symbols are not printed.

+Option Action Default Action С Program areas that fall between unsatis- fied conditionals are not printed.
 It is not necessary to type the L option if this option is used.
 All source lines are printed.
 G Print only the source line of a macro expansion.
 It is not necessary to type L option.
-Generate printouts for macro expan- sions and expandable pseudo-ops (e.g., REPT) X At completion of PASS 2, PASS 3 is loaded to perform the cross-referencing operation, it is not necessary to type the L or N option if this option is used.
+Generate printouts for macro expan- sions and expandable pseudo-ops (e.g.,.REPT) х At completion of PASS 2, PASS 3 is loaded to perform the cross-referencing operation; it is not necessary to type the L or N option if this option is used.
 At completion of PASS 3 the Assembler will call in PASS 1 and 2, to continue assembling programs.
 If the command string was terminated by an ALT MODE, control will return to the Monitor at the end of assembly.
 A cross-reference is not provided and PASS 3 is not called in.